abhishekmalvadkar/amalvadkar-blog/content/posts/2025/2025-05-15-god-object.md

 ---
-title : 'God Object'
+title: 'God Object'
 author: Abhishek
 type: post
-date : 2025-05-15T11:28:56+05:30
+date: 2025-05-15T11:28:56+05:30
 url: "/god-object/"
 toc: true
 draft: false
-categories: [ "architecture" ]
+categories: [ "architecture" , "system design" ]
-tags: [ "architecture" ]
+tags: [ "architecture" , "low level design" ]
 ---

 A few months ago, I was asked to debug a production issue in a legacy Spring Boot system.
 I opened the codebase and found a single class named `ApplicationManager` with over 3,000 lines of code.
-This class was doing **everything**—managing database connections, sending emails, calculating business rules, formatting reports, and even responding to web requests.
+This class was doing **everything** —managing database connections, sending emails, calculating business rules, formatting reports, and even responding to web requests.

 It felt like the whole application had only one brain—this **God Object**.
 Any change, no matter how small, risked breaking five other things.
 I realized I wasn’t working with a modular system—I was working with a deity.

 ## Problem – What is a God Object?

 A **God Object** (also called God Class) is an object that knows too much or does too much.
 It centralizes the intelligence of a system into one massive class, violating the principles of object-oriented design.

 ### Symptoms of a God Object:

 - Very large classes (thousands of lines)
 - Too many responsibilities
 - Manipulates many unrelated objects